 Short Answer: Wraps and films are available through professional installation at dealerships, standalone shops and mechanics, and do-it-yourself kits.
 When professionally installed, clear paint protection film on most midsize cars will cost around $500 to $2,000 for the full car, depending on the company you choose and the size of your vehicle.
 At the other end of the spectrum, you can apply clear film yourself starting at around $15 for just the fenders or hood of your car, or pay $70 and up for enough clear film to wrap a full car.
 Below, we detail the clear paint protection options that are available, including DIY clear wraps, liquid spray protection, pre-cut wrap sections, and professional installation.

 Why Use a Paint Protection Wrap?

 Your car’s paint takes the brunt of your driving; it’s only a matter of time until your car’s paint succumbs to chipping, scratching, and fading.
 However, there are preventative steps you can take to help protect your car’s paint from damage.
 For example, there are black leather or vinyl bras that bend around the hood to stay in place, but these can increase your fuel consumption and wear away the paint underneath.
-An alternative (and generally better) option is a paint protection wrap or film.
+An alternative option is a paint protection wrap or film.
 You can use a liquid spray or apply a clear wrap yourself, or you can take your car to a shop for professional installation.

 Paint Protection Wrap and Film Costs